North Downs Walks

 As part of our 2021/22 Action Plan, Kent Community Rail Partnership worked collaboratively with the team at Kent Downs Area of Outstanding Natural Beauty to discover a way for Kent CRP to connect with their Experience project.

-The Experience project aims to bring more sustainable tourism to the Kent Downs AONB and extend the typical tourist season earlier into Spring and late into Autumn.
+The Experience project aims to bring more sustainable tourism to the Kent Downs AONB and extend the typical tourist season earlier into Spring and later into Autumn.
 This was combined with a desire to promote sustainable ways of reaching the Kent Downs AONB and introducing tourists to some of the less frequented parts of the Kent Downs.

 Therese Hammond and Gary Outram were selected to become North Downs Way Ambassadors as the stations along much of the Kent Downs Line and the northern end of the Medway Valley Line provide excellent access to the trail.
 Ambassadors share their love of the North Downs Way, interesting facts and local knowledge about the trail.